SabidMahmud/CSE484_Cloud-Computing/EverythingIsVirtual.md

 `virt-install` is a command line based tool for creating virtualized guest instance.
 To use the virt-install command, we should first download an iso of the targeted  operating sytem.
 This time we are selecting the ubuntu server 22.04.
 #### Planning VM Resources
 We need to adjust the ram, vcpus, and disk size parameters according to the resources we have available.
+Finally, lets run the virt-i

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0MzQwOTE3MiwxNDQ3NjcxNjIxLDIwNj
+eyJoaXN0b3J5IjpbLTIwNjI2NzgwOTgsMTQ0NzY3MTYyMSwyMD
-M5NjQ4ODksLTE2NzQyNzE1NjgsLTIxMTg4NDYwMjgsLTE0NjI1
+YzOTY0ODg5LC0xNjc0MjcxNTY4LC0yMTE4ODQ2MDI4LC0xNDYy
-NjYyNjddfQ==
+NTY2MjY3XX0=
 -->